net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> November 2017

+**Incremental Network Quantization: Towards Lossless CNNs with Low-Precision Weights** Aojun Zhou et al. ICLR 2017 - _Arie_ {: .notice}
+> This paper propose an inceremental network quantization (INQ) to convert pre-trained full-precision CNN model into a low-precision version whose weights are constrained to be either powers of two or zero.
+INQ consists of three interdependent operations: weight partition, group-wise quantization and re-training.
+At first, weight matrices are divided into two equal parts: the first group, which are quantized by a variable-length encoding, are responsible to form a low-precision base; the second group are responsible to compensate for the accuracy loss from the quantization, thus they are the ones to be re-trained.
+Combined with DNS pruning method (Guo et al., 2016), a 3 bit INQ is claimed to achieve 89x compression ratio on AlexNet with very low top-1 and top-5 accuracy loss.

 **Variational Boosting: Iteratively Refining Posterior Approximation** Andrew C. Miller et al. ICML 2017 - _Hoang_ {: .notice}